 - This workshop will equip social work supervisors with practical techniques for conducting advanced clinical supervisions.
 Learn collaboration, strengths-based approaches, and other best practices when working with supervisees.

-- Institute #3: Equity, Inclusion, and Cultural Humility with Mia Williams of Melanin Marketing
+- Institute #3: Equity, Inclusion, and Cultural Humility: Together We Can Achieve It! with Mia Williams of Melanin Marketing

 - Join trainer Mia Williams of Melanin Marketing to help enhance your understanding of equity, inclusion, and cultural humility and how to incorporate these principles into your work.